 how long it stays sharp.

-A filleting knife should be used to slice through flesh, not used to push through flesh.
+A filleting knife should be used to slice through flesh, not to push through flesh.

-To demonstrate this difference in the tackle shop I owned, we folded a piece of paper in half, and put the knife-edge in the fold.
+To demonstrate this difference in the tackle shop I owned in Auckland, New Zealand, we folded a piece of paper in half, and put the knife-edge in the fold.
 Then holding the outer edges of the paper, we pushed the knife against the fold.
 It was well nigh impossible to push the knife through the paper.

 But change the angle of the knife, and slice across the fold, and the knife cut through like, well, a knife through paper.